This post may contain affiliate links.

 Liquid Hair Chalk

-Although not actually hair chalks, liquid hair chalks are temporary hair dyes that last the longest – usually 2-10 shampoos.
-You can use them only on dry hair, and there is a special foam or sponge applicator coming in the set for an easier usage.
+Liquid hair chalks are temporary hair dyes that last the longest – usually 2-10 washes.
+You can use them only on dry hair, and they come with a special foam or sponge applicator.

 To speed up the removal process, you can apply hair oil before washing your hair with shampoo and conditioner.